traindb-project/traindb-doc/docs/sql/create_synopsis.rst

 This is an identifier that specifies the name of the synopsis generative model.

-**LIMIT limitNumber**
+**LIMIT**

-Specifies the number of rows to be generated.
+Specifies the number of rows to be generated as the number of rows, or as a percentage to the number of rows in the original table.

 Examples
 --------

-Creating a synopsis
+Creating a Synopsis
 ~~~~~~~~~~~~~~~~~~~

 The following statement creates a synopsis table ``order_products_syn`` with 10,000 rows from the generative model ``tgan``.

 .. code-block:: console

-  CREATE SYNOPSIS order_products_syn FROM MODEL tgan LIMIT 10000;
+  CREATE SYNOPSIS order_products_syn FROM MODEL tgan LIMIT 10000 ROWS;